adiunni/Algorithms_Sem4/README.md

   </li>
 </ul>

 This repository contains code entirely in C-Language.
 All the code for each algorithm can be found here.
-Also programs will not run on their optimum time to show each and every necessary step ( For marks obviously ).
+Also programs will not run on their optimum time just for debugging purposes.